 Evening Primrose Oil Uses And Benefits Explained

-One issue in particular that I’ve written about before is ADD or ADHD.
-This mental disorder (as it’s classified) is one that affects millions of youngsters and even adults around the world.
-It’s loosely linked to a variety of causes including genetic predisposition, head trauma and even the ingestion of harmful substances while the child is in the womb.
-Evening primrose essential oil can come in handy when trying to manage ADD/ADHD, but it’s also used for a wide variety of other issues that I’ll touch upon in this article.
+One issue in particular that I have written about before is ADD or ADHD.
+This disorder (as it’s classified) is one that affects millions of youngsters and even adults around the world.
+It is loosely linked to a variety of causes including genetic predisposition, head trauma and even the ingestion of harmful substances while the child is in the womb.
+Evening primrose oil can come in handy when trying to manage ADD/ADHD, but it’s also used for a wide variety of other issues that I’ll touch upon in this article.

-It’s an all-natural product that’s safe and easy to use.
+Evening primrose oil is an all-natural product that’s safe and easy to use.
 So including it in your daily diet or lifestyle won’t be much of a challenge.
-To find out more about this amazing essential oil, keep reading.
+To find out more about this amazing carrier oil, keep on reading.

-Evening primrose essential oil is made from the seeds of the evening primrose plant.
-The plant is readily available all times of the year due to modern cultivation practices and its ease of growth.
-The oil is typically made in the same manner as most seed-based oils, through a process of cold pressing.
-Cold pressing is generally considered the safer and healthier option, as the lower temperatures mean that the oil has less acidity and retains more of its nutrients, vitamins and minerals than hot-pressed oil.
+Evening primrose oil is made from the seeds of the evening primrose plant.
+The plant is readily available at all times of the year due to modern cultivation practices and its ease of growth.
+The oil is typically made in the same manner that most seed-based oils are made in, through the process of cold pressing.
+Cold pressing is generally considered a safer and healthier option for making oil.
+This is because the lower temperatures mean that the oil has less acidity and retains more of its nutrients, vitamins, and minerals than hot-pressed oil.

 As a rule of thumb, I’d generally recommend oils produced via the cold-pressed method.
 They’re better for your health overall, but I’d just as easily recommend hot-pressed oils over oils made through a solvent process.
 These generally make use of harmful, hydrogenated chemicals and alcohol-based chemicals that may remain in the finished product.
 They could then contaminate you when ingested or applied topically.
 So always be sure to inquire about how your oil was produced before buying it.

-Evening Primrose Essential Oil Benefits For Hair And Hair Loss
+Benefits Of Evening Primrose Oil For Hair And Hair Loss

-The rich nutrient, vitamin, and phytochemical content found in evening primrose essential oil makes it incredibly useful for treating your hair and scalp by itself.
-Or, you can add it to any herbal shampoo or conditioner to help strengthen their healing properties.
-Even a few drops will do the trick.
+There are so many products out there that promise to deliver nutrients to your hair, and this can get to be overwhelming.
+It’s hard to know where to start!
+The rich nutrient, vitamin, and phytochemical content found in evening primrose oil makes it incredibly useful for treating your hair and scalp by itself.
+Or, you can add it to any herbal shampoo or conditioner (or buy one with it already included) to help strengthen their healing properties.
+Even a few drops will do the trick for you.

 The oil is also great for treating sensitive scalps.
 It can help to relieve the signs of inflammation and infection without the risk of damaging your hair or unbalancing your natural oils like common shampoos tend to do.
 By reducing and relieving the scalp of itchiness and inflammation, you can treat the signs and symptoms of issues like dandruff, as well as the cause of the issue itself.
 The oil helps to remove the dead skin cells from your hair and scalp.
 It can also slow and eventually stop their formation with regular use.

 On average, humans lose 50 to 100 hairs a day without even noticing it!
 Obviously, this depends on your hair type as well as your hairstyle.
 But it’s still a significant amount of hair to be shedding daily.
-There are a number of reasons why we might be losing hair in large amounts.
+Some hair loss is totally normal and even healthy.
+But there are a number of reasons why we might be losing hair in large amounts.
 These include stress, poor diet, excessive washing with chemical-based shampoos, and a genetic predisposition towards hair loss.

-Replacing your chemical shampoo with an herbal treatment or even just using essential oils only is a great way to encourage hair growth.
+Replacing your chemical shampoo with an herbal treatment or even just using essential oils and carrier oils is a great way to encourage hair growth.
 It ultimately supports a healthier head of hair in general.
-By massaging the oil directly into your scalp, you can help relieve stress as well as stimulate blood circulation to your scalp.
-This means that your hairs will receive more nutrients and vitamins, and oral supplements will be more effective too.
+By massaging the oil directly into your scalp, you can help relieve stress, as well as stimulate blood circulation to your scalp.
+This means that your hair will receive more nutrients and vitamins, and oral supplements will be more effective too.

-The same nutrients, minerals and vitamins that make evening primrose essential oil so good for your hair and scalp work just as well on your skin.
-With consistent use they can lead to a healthier complexion and brighter skin tone overall.
+The same nutrients, minerals, and vitamins that make evening primrose oil so good for your hair and scalp work just as well on your skin.
+With consistent use, they can lead to a healthier complexion and brighter skin tone overall.
 The oil acts as a natural moisturizer and can increase your skin’s ability to retain liquid over time.
 It does this without leaving a greasy film or layer on the surface of your skin, which is common with many moisturizers.

 The oil is also really effective in reducing the effects of wrinkles.
-The antioxidant properties of the oil can flush your body of toxins and free radicals that can worsen and even quicken the signs of aging.
+The antioxidant properties of the oil can flush your body of toxins and free radicals that can accelerate the signs of aging.

 Free radicals are harmful molecules that can form bonds with your cells and cause chain reactions.
 They can seriously damage your body and cause cell and tissue degeneration.
 They can even lead to the formation of cancerous cells in our bodies.
 The antioxidants help capture and flush the free radicals out of your system before they bond with your body’s cells and cause damage.

-Acne is an annoying issue that affects many people in their teens.
+Acne is an annoying (okay, very annoying) issue that affects many people in their teens.
 But it can carry on through adult years as well.
-The formation of acne can be linked to a variety of causes including hormonal imbalance (common during puberty).
+We’re never fully in the clear from acne.
+The formation of acne can be linked to a variety of causes including foods that we eat, stress, and hormonal imbalances (common during puberty).
 It can also be due to blocked pores, which are the result of a buildup of excess oils and dead skin cells in our pores.
 This happens most often with oily and combination skin types.
 It can lead to inflammation of the skin and even infections if not treated soon enough.
 These inflamed sores are what we know as acne.

-With regards to using any essential oils during pregnancy, I always recommend consulting a doctor or qualified nurse, as they may have adverse effects.
-It’s important to remember that although they are natural products, they’re concentrated and thus quite potent.
-The problem is when they’re passed onto your unborn child through the placenta and umbilical cord.
+Regardless of the fact that evening primrose oil is a carrier oil as opposed to essential oil, I think it’s important to speak about essential oils for pregnancy briefly.
+With regard to using any essential oils during pregnancy, I always recommend consulting a doctor or qualified nurse before deciding what’s best.
+That’s because the essential oils may have adverse effects, and it’s better to be safe than sorry.
+It’s important to remember that although they are natural products, essential oils are concentrated and thus they are quite potent.
+The problem is when they are passed onto your unborn child through the placenta and umbilical cord.
 The rich nutrient, mineral and vitamin content of the oil may upset your child’s development or lead to early labor.

-However, many have suggested that evening primrose oil can be used before pregnancy to help ripen the cervix.
-It stimulates the production of cervical mucus.
-This allows the sperm to pass through more easily and can enable greater fertility.
+However, many have suggested that evening primrose oil can be used before pregnancy in order to help ripen the cervix.
+It stimulates the production of cervical mucus in a woman.
+This allows the sperm to pass through more easily and can thereby enable greater fertility.